San Marcos Growers LogoSan Marcos Growers

 Aloe rupestris is native to the summer-rainfall areas of south-eastern South Africa in the Kwazulu-Natal Province, South Africa, as well as Swaziland and southern Mozambique where it can be found in rocky areas in bushveld, sandy coastal forest, rocky ridges and slopes and appropriately the specific epithet is Latin meaning "of rocky places".
 Our plants are from a 2008 International Succulent Institute introduction as ISI 2008-10.
 Aloe rupestris Baker.
 We have sold this beautiful aloe since 2018.

-This information about Aloe rupestris displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe rupestris displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]